 Chances are you’ve driven past this town on I-35, and while Hillsboro may be known for it’s outlet malls and truck stops, a day trip here will show you it’s so much more.
 If you travel past the highway and traffic to the heart of town, you’ll find yourself wandering down memory lane into an old-fashioned adventure full of history and nostalgia.

 The Hillsboro Square has historic buildings that will make you feel as though you’ve been transported back in time.
-Among the businesses on the square you’ll find T.B.
-Bond Pharmacy, which was started in 1881 and is now Texas’s oldest pharmacy.
-And if you’re brave, stop by Bond’s Alley next door — which was once the seediest part of town full of fisticuffs and cock fights.
+If you’re brave, stop by Bond’s Alley next door — which was once the seediest part of town full of fisticuffs and cock fights.
 In the center of the Square is the Hill County Courthouse, which was rebuilt with the help of Willie Nelson in 1999 after it burnt down.
 Willie is a Hill County boy, born down the road in Abbott, TX.

 Roadside America Museum

 The Roadside America Museum is exactly the kind of museum you’d hope to find next to the historic Square.
 This museum started as an ode to the “Grapette” soda memorabilia but has grown to include all kinds of classic ads, cars and nostalgic antiques.
 Time will fly as you reminisce on the “good ol’ days.”
 The owner may even give you a sample of Grapette, just not from the 50 year old bottles.